MirandaFrudd/multi-class-program-test/diary_program.md

 diary.add_entry(entry3)
 expect(diary.all_entries).to eq "Monday 1 Jan - One Two Three Four Five\nTuesday 2 Jan - One Two Three Four Five six\nWednesday 3 Jan - One Two Three"

-# 2 User can read the longest entry possible in a given time
+# 2 User can read the longest entry possible in a given time DONE
 diary = Diary.new
 entry1 = DiaryEntry.new("Monday 1 Jan", "One Two Three Four Five")
 entry2 = DiaryEntry.new("Tuesday 2 Jan", "One Two Three Four Five Six")